sief/play-guard/README.md

 1. GuardFilter
 ==========

-Filter for rate limiting and IP whitelisting/blacklisting
+Filter for rate limiting and IP address whitelisting/blacklisting

 1.1 Rules
 ----------
 Rejects requests based on the following rules:

 ```
-if IP is in whitelist => let pass
+if IP address is in whitelist => let pass
-else if IP is in blacklist => reject with ‘403 FORBIDDEN’
+else if IP address is in blacklist => reject with ‘403 FORBIDDEN’
-else if IP rate limit exceeded => reject with ‘429 TOO_MANY_REQUEST’
+else if IP address rate limit exceeded => reject with ‘429 TOO_MANY_REQUEST’
 else if global rate limit exceeded => reject with ‘429 TOO_MANY_REQUEST’
 ```